-Home to one of the first Japanese ports to open to foreign trade, and with access to land, sea and air transport, Kobe is an international city which has developed as Japan’s gateway to the world.
+Home to one of the first Japanese ports to open to foreign trade and blessed with great access to land, sea and air transportation, Kobe is an international city that has developed as Japan’s gateway to the world.

-More recently, Kobe has been involved in tackling global warming more and more, with the aim to cut greenhouse gas emissions within the city by 34% by 2030, in comparison to the CO2 emission level of 2013.
+In recent years, Kobe has been getting progressively more involved in tackling global warming, aiming to reduce greenhouse gas emissions within the city by 34% by 2030, in comparison to 2013.
 Kobe aims to achieve this goal by introducing various energy conservation initiatives, popularizing renewable energy sources and promoting the development of innovative technologies.

-Furthermore, Kobe are implementing IoT and AI technology to use energy more efficiently.
-The city is determined to take on new initiatives and tackle any challenges to become a low-carbon energy city.
+The city is also implementing IoT and AI technologies to use energy more efficiently and is determined to take on new initiatives and tackle any challenges to become a low-carbon energy city.

-Kobe is a vibrant yet compact city, ideal for the varying lifestyles of our citizens and one of the most comfortable cities in Japan for expats to settle in.
-Not far from the city’s downtown area, you can find a beautiful seashore or majestic mountains, and Japan’s beautiful countryside is just a short 30-minute train ride away from the busy city.
+Kobe is a vibrant yet compact city, ideal for the varying lifestyles of our citizens, and also one of the most comfortable cities in Japan for expats to settle in.
+Not far from the city’s downtown, you can find pristine beaches and majestic mountains, and Japan’s beautiful countryside is just a short 30-minute train ride away from the busy city.